Firefox Tweak Guide

 Firefox has 'tear-off' tabs.
 As covered in the list of tips above, tabs can be dragged not only from one location to another on the tab bar within a Firefox window, they can be dragged and effectively moved from one open Firefox window to another, and they can also be dragged onto the Desktop to open a new Firefox window with the tab's contents displayed.
 Another useful feature is the ability to not only undo recently closed tabs, but also undo recently closed windows, or even the recently closed session; these functions can be found by clicking the Firefox main menu button at the top right of the browser, then clicking the History item.
 To alter the maxmium number of recently closed tabs or windows which are stored in this menu, see the browser.sessionstore.max_windows_undo and browser.sessionstore.max_tabs_undo preferences in the Advanced Tweaking section.

-Frequently Visited Sites: If you open a blank new tab, such as by clicking the '+' button on the Tab Bar, by default the new tab will display a thumbnail list of your frequently visited sites.
+Frequently Visited Sites: If you open a blank new tab, such as by clicking the '+' button on the Tab Bar, by default the new tab will display a thumbnail list (also called Tiles) of your frequently visited sites.
 This requires that you have the History feature enabled.
-You can click on the relevant thumbnail to go to that site.
-To disable or customize this feature, see the browser.newtabpage-related preferences in the Advanced Tweaking section later in this guide.
+You can click on the relevant thumbnail/tile to go to that site.
+To disable or customize this feature, click the small cog icon at the top right of a blank page and you can remove all tiles by choosing Blank; select Classic if you want normal thumbnails of sites you have frequently visited; or select Enhanced to see a site logo instead of a thumbnail snapshot for each tile.
+For more options see the browser.newtabpage-related preferences in the Advanced Tweaking section later in this guide.

 Custom Tab Switching: Disabled by default, you can enable enhanced tab switching by going to your About:Config preferences and setting browser.ctrlTab.previews to True - see the Advanced Tweaking section for details.
 Once this setting has been changed, and as long as you have three or more open tabs, when you press CTRL+TAB, instead of simply jumping to the next open tab, Firefox will display a custom tab switcher window, similar to the Windows ALT+TAB task switcher.
 A small thumbnail of each open tab is displayed, and you can either keep pressing the TAB key while holding down CTRL to cycle through and select a tab, or click one with your mouse.
 To bring up the tab switching window along with a custom search box, press CTRL+SHIFT+TAB instead, and the tab switcher window will remain open until you select a tab or enter a search term to find a particular open tab by name, or click the large X at the top right.